awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    };
    ```

 1. Create a zip file to contain `publishNewBark.js`\.
-If you have the zip command\-line utility you can type the following command to do this:
+If you have the zip command\-line utility, you can enter the following command to do this\.

    ```
    zip publishNewBark.zip publishNewBark.js
    ```

-1. When you create the Lambda function, you specify the ARN for *WooferLambdaRole*, which you created in [Step 2: Create a Lambda Execution Role](#Streams.Lambda.Tutorial.CreateRole)\.
-Type the following command to retrieve this ARN:
+1. When you create the Lambda function, you specify the Amazon Resource Name \(ARN\) for `WooferLambdaRole`, which you created in [Step 2: Create a Lambda Execution Role](#Streams.Lambda.Tutorial.CreateRole)\.
+Enter the following command to retrieve this ARN\.

    ```
    aws iam get-role --role-name WooferLambdaRole
    ```

-   In the output, look for the ARN for *WooferLambdaRole*:
+   In the output, look for the ARN for `WooferLambdaRole`\.

    ```
    ...